COVID-19 Vaccinations in York Region

 Can I contract COVID-19 from the vaccine?

-Should I get the vaccine if I am trying to become pregnant or am breastfeeding?
+Should I get the vaccine if I am pregnant or trying to become pregnant or am breastfeeding?

 The Society of Obstetricians and Gynaecologists of Canada recommends that all individuals who are pregnant, trying to become pregnant or breastfeeding receive the COVID-19 vaccine.
 Read more in this helpful information sheet.